umr4nlp/umr-guidelines/guidelines.md

   :coref(s7p :same-entity s8p))
 ```

-The *examine-01* event will happen after the DCT.
+The *examine-01* event will happen after the document-creation-time.
 The *await-01* event happened before the *conviction* event mentioned earlier in the text, and the potential return of the cancer temporally overlaps with this *await-01* event.
 According to the author, the *examine-01* event will certainly happen, and the *await-01* event certainly happened as well.
 The author is uncertain about whether the cancer has come back, indicated with a *neutral-affirmative* epistemic strength link. *He* is annotated as being the same person as Edmund Pope.

 <span id="1 (9)">1 (9)</span>
 ```